mahelbdlm/INT/mahel/measure/readme.md

 # MEASURE
-This folder contains code using the realsense depth sensor in order to obtain distances.
+The files contained in this folder allow to measure distances using the realsense camera.
+The description of each file is detailed below:

 ## measure_dist_pixel
 This code creates an image using the 3D sensor and prompts you to click on a point in the image in order to obtain the distance.